JDMullally/FishGame/7/bugs.md

 #### we needed our referee to accounted for timeouts or a player could stall the entire game.
 We utilized executors and the Callable class to wait for a move for a given period of time.
 <https://github.ccs.neu.edu/CS4500-F20/italy/commit/0ff31d2779b4caea9daa9354d0e185bd6d579d06>

+#### we needed our isGameOver method to check if the game is ready before it returns true or false
+Our original implementation of `isGameOver` did not check if the the placement rounds were over, so it returned true when no Penguins have been placed.
+We added a check at the top the would determine if the game was ready to assure that `isGameOver` only returned false in a valid game where all penguins have already been placed.

+> #### we needed our isGameOver method to check if all the players cheated before we return false if the players cheated
+> We had another bug resulting from this change that had multiple tests failing because `isGameReady`
+> makes its decision based on the number of players, but if all players were caught cheating their
+> penguins would be missing and send true which would result in the Game not being over even if it
+> was.
+We fixed this by adding a check to determine if the game had no more players.
+>

+#### we need GameState to validate that the potential game is playable
+We needed to check if a generated GameBoard is too small for the number of players given, so we added a condition in validateInitialPlayers that checks if the GameBoard is too small for the given number of players that is only checked if this is the first time the method is called (or if no penguins are place on the board).